Center for Biblical Theology and Eschatology

 - And many of them that sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt."

 Also note it says "The Great Prince".
-Who would be described as the Great Prince which stands up for the people when the dead are risen, but Christ?
-No one else qualifies as the great Prince to Help in this time of trouble and subsequent raising of the dead to life and judgment.
+Who would be described as the Great Prince who stands up for the people of God when the dead are risen, but Christ?
+No one else qualifies as the Great Prince or ruler to Help in this time of trouble, and subsequent raising of the dead to life in the day of judgment.
 Indeed Christ is illustrated as this Great Prince throughout scripture:

-This is the only Great Prince who could stand for the people at this time.
-And it is precisely because this great Prince stands for "His People" that they shall never fall, and that they have Peace with God, and that they are not judged with death as the unsaved are.
-This is the Great Prince Michael, who assuredly is God.
-When the Apostle Paul is speaking about the rejection of Christ by Israel, we read:
+This is the only Great Prince who could stand up for the people at this time.
+And it is precisely because this great Prince stands for "His People" that they can never fall, and how they have Peace with God, and that they are not judged with death as the unsaved are.
+This is the Great Prince Michael, who certainly is God.
+When the Apostle Paul is speaking about the rejection of Christ by Israel, under inspiration of God he declares:

 - "For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace".

-In this Prince only, do we stand in time of trouble and only in Him do we find our help.
-Because He stands, we stand.
-Because He is our strength, deliverer and Saviour.
+In this Great Prince only, do we stand in time of trouble, and only in this great Prince do we find our help.
+Because He stands, we will stand.
+Because He is our justifier, strength, deliverer and Saviour.